Chetan-Nimbulkar/The-Auror-Project-3m-lab-Assignment-1/README.md

 vagrant up
 ```

-update : sometimes vagrant does not set correct hostname even when defined in vagrantfile, simply use command
+update : sometimes vagrant does not set correct hostname even when defined in vagrantfile, simply open powershell in client machine and use this command
 ```
 set Hostname MachineB
 ```